NFPA 660: Big Changes Ahead for NFPA Compliance

 - Combustible dust test data

-What changes will NFPA 660 introduce?
+What changes does NFPA 660 introduce?

 The largest changes are anticipated in the Hazard Management: Mitigation and Prevention chapter, which required extensive work to integrate and harmonize all of the industry-, process- or material-specific information from the replaced standards.
 Most of these changes are related to specific production equipment; no significant changes were made to sections for building construction requirements or to the centralized vacuum cleaning, pneumatic conveying and dust collection section.

-NFPA 664 (Standard for the Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids) has been picked up largely unchanged in Chapter 13.
+NFPA 664, Standard for the Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids, has been picked up largely unchanged in Chapter 13.

 Most of the remaining changes simply improve wording for greater clarity.
 For example: